Cook Like Czechs

 • Pinch of salt

-STEP 1: In a bowl, crack the egg, add flour, oil, and salt.
+STEP 1: In a bowl, crack the egg and add the flour, oil, lukewarm milk, and salt.

-STEP 2: Beat with a fork to a smooth batter.
-Leave to rest for 5-10 minutes.
+STEP 2: Beat the mixture with a fork until it forms a smooth, semi-liquid batter.
+Let it rest for 5-10 minutes.

 Egg batter for celestýnské nudle.